A+ Certification Jobs: Opportunities and Salaries

 The CompTIA certifications CySA+ and PenTest+ are particularly in demand for those who wish to specialize in cyber security.

 We hope this brief overview of CompTIA A+ jobs gives you a clear idea of career expectations once you get A+ certified.
-If you want to learn more about A+ and what certifications may be suitable for you, check out our articles on certifications, especially the A+ cheat sheet, and our course offerings below:

 Frequently Asked Questions